Mandur/PodIdentityHealthCheck/readme.md

 * Use az login as init probe as suggested in best practices [works, but has high footprint]
 * Get Access token [work very unreliably due to different factors **not recommended**]

 As we saw in the [Full Identity Stack](#Assessing-health-of-the-full-identity-stack), a lot of uncertainties happen when pod identity is not available.
 In that case, it can even happen that your application pod gets a different identity that the one assigned in pod identity, resulting in authentication exceptions.
-Therefore, when using pod identity we think the best solution is to alway check for the NMI health during your application pod lifetime and be very aggressive on the readiness probe to remove HTTP traffic should the NMI become unresponsive.
+Therefore, when using pod identity, we think the best solution is to alway check for the NMI health during your application pod lifetime and be very aggressive on the readiness probe to remove HTTP traffic should the NMI become unresponsive.

-In case of productive solution, we definitely recommend having the NMI health check hosted within your code as you should have other health check.
+In case of productive solution, we recommend having the NMI health check hosted within your code as you should have other health check.
 In case of very simple solution, a health probe approach is good enough.
 The init container is not recommended as it does not prevent problems in case of cluster downscale.